Pretty Little Liars (franchise): The Perfectionists

 The Perfectionists is a series of young adult novels by Sara Shepard.
 The first book of the same name was released on October 2, 2014.
 The second novel, and sequel to the first, titled The Good Girls was released on June 2, 2015.
 Five high school girls jokingly plan the perfect murder for a boy who has hurt them in different manners.
 When the boy is found dead in the exact way they thought, the girls become prime suspects and start a quest to find the real murderer.
 A television adaption for the series had been in the works at The CW since 2013, but the rights were later sold to Freeform.

 Television

-Four television series, including one made for web, make up the bulk of the Pretty Little Liars franchise: Pretty Little Liars, Pretty Dirty Secrets, Ravenswood, and Pretty Little Liars: The Perfectionists.
-The four series in total amount to 152 episodes across 10 seasons of television.
-A fifth series, Pretty Little Liars: Original Sin, is released in 2022.
+Five television series, including one made for web, make up the bulk of the Pretty Little Liars franchise: Pretty Little Liars, Pretty Dirty Secrets, Ravenswood, Pretty Little Liars: The Perfectionists, and Pretty Little Liars (2022).
+The five series in total amount to 206 episodes across 12 seasons of television.